Public Health Culture: How Little Things Make a Big Difference

 Public health is a complement to KPIs such as guest satisfaction and onboard revenue.
 A sick guest is not a happy guest.
 Communicable disease outbreaks are not conditions that contribute to generating revenue.
 By guaranteeing public health, you are investing in the success of your business both from a reputational and financial perspective.
 And just as one sick person can start an outbreak, so, too, can a small but precisely targeted strategy cause a culture to blossom and thrive.

 Start by focusing on the little things, the small discrepancies that you might have turned a blind eye to or might not even be aware of.
 Do your food employees use passenger toilet facilities?
-Are your crew washing their hands effectively upon entering mess rooms and are the officers onboard leading by example?
+Are your crew washing their hands effectively upon entering mess rooms, and are the officers onboard leading by example?
 How is public health training conducted within your organization?
-Does the coaching consolidate the “What” and the “How” with the “Why”, so your staff understand the reasons behind procedural requirements?
+Does the coaching consolidate the “What” and the “How” with the “Why,” so your staff understands the reasons behind procedural requirements?
 Are your public health processes and training matrices successfully incorporated into your Safety Management System, or do you rely on the expectation that knowledge will be passed down from experienced crew members?

 Think about how public health is communicated within your company both intentionally and unintentionally.
 Are spare parts for critical equipment, such as warewashing machines or blast chillers, a priority at all times, or are they only made available when there is an audit on the horizon?
 How might "preparing the ship for a VSP inspection" be understood by your crew?
 Is public health potentially seen as only applicable when you live in the shadow of an upcoming USPH visit?
-Promoting different standards in operation depending on where a vessel is sailing or at a particular moment in the year (i.e., before inspections), sends a message to those onboard about how shore management views public health day in day out.
+Promoting different standards in operation depending on where a vessel is sailing or at a particular moment in the year (i.e., before inspections) sends a message to those onboard about how shore management views public health day in and day out.

 Creating a successful and sustainable public health culture requires a clear roadmap.
-Very much like disease prevention and control, it must be supported by a multifaceted approach; it doesn't automatically mean that to begin you need to go "large".
-Sometimes, by focusing on those broken windows that can be easily fixed, you will find that the little things make a big difference, and that those little things might just be the tipping point needed to ensure your public health culture blossoms and thrives.
+Very much like disease prevention and control, it must be supported by a multifaceted approach; it doesn't automatically mean that to begin, you need to go "large."
+Sometimes, by focusing on those broken windows that can be easily fixed, you will find that the little things make a big difference and that those little things might just be the tipping point needed to ensure your public health culture blossoms and thrives.

 Long-term public health success shouldn’t be benchmarked against inspection scores, nor can it be achieved by one individual or department standing alone.
 At VIKAND, we understand this and are ready to support your company in building a successful and sustainable public health culture.
-Our vision is to take a customized vessel-centric approach to public health that goes beyond short term solutions.
+Our vision is to take a customized vessel-centric approach to public health that goes beyond short-term solutions.
 We care about providing a healthy and safe environment for your guests and crew because, simply, it's the right thing to do.

 To learn more about how a partnership with VIKAND can support your business in creating a best-in-class public health culture throughout your company for today and for tomorrow, click on the link to visit our website.